mrfearless/creating-controls-in-assembler/inside-our-control.md

 @SimpleButtonMouseDown          EQU 12
 ```

 So the memory block that the four internal variables are stored in, start at offset 0 for the first one, offset 4 for the next and so on \(assuming all variables are dword values of course\).
 We will see later on getting and setting these internal and external variables using the helper functions: `__GetIntProperty`, `__SetIntProperty`, `__GetExtProperty` and `__SetExtProperty`.
-See the Simple Button internal and external variables section later on for more details.

-# The Memory Used To Store Our Controls Properties {#allocmemproperties}
+### The Memory Used To Store Our Controls Properties

 Our `__AllocMemProperties` function will allocate the memory size required based on a structure we use \(can use other means, I just felt that it was more convenient to use a structure for better organisation of variables used\).